<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 What is Shadow IT?

-Shadow IT is when someone uses unsanctioned technology or technology resources within the company.
-For example, someone uses technology services, systems, devices, hardware, applications, or software without the IT department’s knowledge.
+Shadow IT occurs when someone uses unsanctioned technology or technology resources within the company.
+For example, someone may use technology services, systems, devices, hardware, applications, or software without the IT department’s knowledge.

 Shadow IT has been around as long as computers have been a part of modern organizations.